egemenmermer/EVA/README.md

    # Configure environment
    mkdir -p logs
    cp .env.example .env  # If .env.example exists
-   # Edit .env to add your OpenAI API key
+   # Edit .env to add your OpenAI API key and Redis URL if needed

+   # Install and start Redis (Example for macOS using Homebrew)
+   # If Redis is not installed:
+   brew install redis
+   # Start Redis service (runs in background)
+   brew services start redis
+   # Alternatively, run manually in a separate terminal: redis-server

    # Run the application
    python -m uvicorn main:app --reload --port 5001 --log-level info